SilasStokes/basic_craigslist_scraper/README.md

 To install the python packages use `pip install -r requirements.txt`.

 # Todo List:
-- change the scrape function to account for multiple urls in the craigslist url array in the config.json
 - write the code to integrate with twilio to get notifications via sms.
 - allow human readable csv files to be selected instead of database (maybe command line argument?)
 - Get more data from the scraping (price, relevant pictures, the description)
 - see if this works with selenium headless mode (I haven't tried yet...)
+- Research using xpath for element selection.

+# Gabe todo:
+- Use Python package Fake User Agent to randomly generate a new user agent every request.
+- Add code to get the time the cl ad was posted to report in email/sms.
+- change the scrape function to account for multiple urls in the craigslist url array in the config.json
+- listings are saved as a dictionary, our database listing object is basically just a dictionary wrapper (DB_Listing), there's gotta be a pythonic way to allow a new DB_Listing = listing, might be one of the dunder methods.
+We could also just change the __init__ inside the DB_listing class to accept a dictionary.

-goals:
+# goals:
 1. write a script that can pull from craigslist 24/7 without bot detection.
 2. send me alerts via email or text when a new ad I want to see becomes available.
 3. create the program such that it's usable by others with little to no code set up.